Who We Are

 After each individual counseling session, clients are sent a link to a 7 question evaluation of the session that they can fill out using Survey Monkey.
 This is also true after each group is held.
 Responses are anonymous and confidential.
 Responses to all surveys are recorded by Bacigalupi Consulting Services, and the combined responses are reported to Resilience1220 to assure the evaluations are handled in a manner that preserves client’s anonymity and confidentiality.

 Resilience1220 is open to all young people and works to promote inclusion and understanding among all groups.

 The sources of the corporation’s income are derived from personal resources and public donations.
 Additional income sources will include grants, donations, sponsorship and local fundraising activities.
 The corporation disposes its income through the decisions made by its board of directors or through the decisions of the duly elected treasurer, whose power to pay expenses is set out by the board or the corporation's bylaws in accordance to the corporation’s purpose.
-Expenses paid by the corporation include, but are not limited to: equipment purchases and rentals, salaries for employees, reimbursement for counselors/therapists, insurance premiums, internet web site fees, publications, advertising, and miscellaneous board expenses.
+Expenses paid by the corporation include, but are not limited to: fundraising and marketing, equipment purchases and rentals, salaries for employees, reimbursement for counselors/therapists, insurance premiums, internet web site fees, publications, advertising, and miscellaneous board expenses.